e

 E-Monday!

-One of our biggest initiatives is E-Monday – 24h shopping day on the first Monday in March, May, September and November!
+One of our biggest initiatives is E-Monday – 24h shopping day in March, May, September and November!
 More than 200 different e-shops participate and will make the best selling day of the year- it means over 30 000 orders and 5 million EUR turnover.
 More than 70 000 unique e-shoppers visit the campaign page within 24 hours.
 We also run a large media campaign and visibility for consumers.

 Do You want to participate in Estonian E-Monday campaign?